-- 9/1 Faculty member submits teaching portfolio review materials to the department/school chair. - 9/1 Department/school chair submits teaching portfolio review materials to the designated department/school evaluation committee. - 10/1 Designated department/school evaluation committee submits teaching portfolio review evaluation to the department/school chair, providing copies to the faculty member and dean. - 10/1 Faculty member submits materials, including the teaching portfolio review, for evaluation and decision to the department/school chair. - 10/1 Department/school chair submits materials from faculty member for evaluation to department/school committee. - 11/1 Department/school committee submits its evaluation and recommendation concerning reappointment or nonreappointment of faculty member to department/school chair, providing a copy to the faculty member. - 11/15 Department/school chair submits an evaluation and recommendation concerning reappointment or nonreappointment to dean, including the department/school committee recommendation, providing a copy to the faculty member. - 12/15 Dean makes a decision concerning reappointment or nonreappointment and notifies faculty member in writing, providing a copy to the provost and vice president for academic affairs. - 1/15 Faculty member may request a review by the provost and vice president for academic affairs in the case of a nonreappointment decision by the dean. - 2/1 Provost and vice president for academic affairs makes a final decision on the appeal of a nonreappointment decision and informs the faculty member.
+- Faculty member submits teaching portfolio review materials to the department/school chair. - Department/school chair submits teaching portfolio review materials to the designated department/school evaluation committee. - Designated department/school evaluation committee submits teaching portfolio review evaluation to the department/school chair, providing copies to the faculty member and dean. - Faculty member submits materials, including the teaching portfolio review, for evaluation and decision to the department/school chair. - Department/school chair submits materials from faculty member for evaluation to department/school committee, if required by Faculty Handbook policy. - Department/school committee submits its evaluation and recommendation concerning reappointment or nonreappointment of faculty member to department/school chair, providing a copy to the faculty member, if required by Faculty Handbook policy. - 12/1 Department/school chair submits an evaluation and recommendation concerning reappointment or nonreappointment to dean, including the department/school committee recommendation, providing a copy to the faculty member. - 12/15 Dean makes a decision concerning reappointment or nonreappointment and notifies faculty member in writing, providing a copy to the provost and vice president for academic affairs. - 1/15 Faculty member may request a review by the provost and vice president for academic affairs in the case of a nonreappointment decision by the dean. - 2/1 Provost and vice president for academic affairs makes a final decision on the appeal of a nonreappointment decision and informs the faculty member.
 The provost and vice president for academic affairs' decision is final.

-Schedule For Faculty Seeking Conversion of a Non-Tenure Eligible Position to Tenure-Eligible and Appointment to the Rank of Assistant Professor
+Schedule For Faculty Seeking Conversion of a Non-Tenure Eligible Position to a Tenure-Eligible Position

-9/1 or 1/ /1 Faculty member submits his or her application to the department/school chair.
-9/8 or 1/8 Department/school chair identifies external reviewers and requests evaluation.
-10/8 2/8 or External evaluations submitted to the department/school chair.
-10/8 2/8 or Department/school chair submits faculty member's application to the department/school committee.
-Chair initiates the process, collects the materials, and makes the materials available to the department and college promotion and tenure committees and informs chairs of both committees of the timeline for the review.
-10/23 2/23 or Department/school committee submits recommendation concerning conversion of a non-tenure eligible position to tenure-eligible and appointment to the rank of assistant professor to the department/school chair.
-11/1 3/1 or Department/school chair submits recommendation on conversion of a non-tenure eligible position to tenure-eligible and appointment to the rank of assistant professor, together with all materials, to the college promotion and tenure committee.
-11/15 3/15 or College committee makes its recommendation on conversion of a non-tenure eligible position to tenure-eligible and appointment to the rank of assistant professor, together with all materials, to the dean.
-12/1 4/1 or Dean makes his or her recommendation on conversion of a non-tenure eligible position to tenure-eligible and appointment to the rank of assistant professor, together with all materials, to the provost and vice president for academic affairs.
-12/15 4/15 or Provost and vice president for academic affairs makes a final decision on conversion of a non-tenure eligible position to tenure-eligible and appointment to the rank of assistant professor, providing copies to the faculty member, department/school chair, the dean, and the president.
+9/1 or 1/1 Faculty member submits his or her application to the department/school chair.
+9/8 or 1/8 Department/school chair identifies three external individuals to provide recommendations on the applicant's record of current research/creative work and future potential.
+10/8 External recommendations submitted to the department/school chair.
+2/8 10/8 or Department/school chair submits faculty member's application to the department/school committee.
+Chair 2/8 initiates the process, collects the materials, and makes the materials available to the department and college promotion and tenure committees and informs chairs of both committees of the timeline for the review.
+10/23 or Department/school committee submits recommendation concerning conversion of a non-tenure eligible 2/23 position to a tenure-eligible position to the department/school chair.
+11/1 Department/school chair submits recommendation on conversion of a non-tenure eligible position to 3/1 tenure-eligible, together with all materials, to the college promotion and tenure committee.
+College committee makes its recommendation on conversion of a non-tenure eligible position to 11/15 or 3/15 tenure-eligible, together with all materials, to the dean.
+12/1or Dean makes his or her recommendation on conversion of a non-tenure eligible position to tenure-eligible, 4/1 together with all materials, to the provost and vice president for academic affairs.
+12/15 or Provost and vice president for academic affairs makes a final decision on conversion of a non-tenure eligible position to tenure-eligible, providing copies to the faculty member, department/school chair, the dean, and the president.
 The decision of the provost and vice president for academic affairs is final.